MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs.md

 ### Do compute providers earn emissions during the bootstrapping period?
 As the compute contracts are not finalized there will be no way to provide compute at this time, however, the compute emissions will still emit into the bucket to which will be used to reward providers once compute provision is possible.

-### How can computer providers earn MOR during the bootstrap period when compute contract isn’t live?
-They can’t, until Compute Contracts are up and running which will hopefully be soon after bootstrapping.

 ### What will happen with accumulated and unused MOR Compute emissions?
 MOR emissions intended for Compute Providers will be stored in the reward distribution contract.